Sonja Sohn

-Early life
+Early life and education

 Sohn was born Sonja Denise Williams in Fort Benning, Georgia.
 Her mother was Korean and her father was Black.
 Her parents met when her father was stationed in South Korea after the Korean War.

 She attended and graduated from Warwick High School in Newport News, Virginia.

 Career

+Williams became professionally known as Sonja Sohn.
 Before she was an actress, Sohn was a slam poet.
 While performing her work on stage, she was spotted by Marc Levin who offered her a role in his film Slam.
 She also wrote lyrics and co-wrote the script for the film.
 It went on to win the Grand Jury Prize for Dramatic Film at the Sundance Film Festival.
 After debuting in Slam, Sohn appeared in minor roles in films such as Shaft and Bringing Out the Dead.
 She also starred in independent films Perfume, G and The Killing Zone.

 Through the five seasons of the HBO series The Wire, she held a starring role as Detective Kima Greggs.

-She struggled during the first season of The Wire and considered quitting as she had trouble recalling her lines.
-She has also guest-starred on many episodes of Cold Case as "Toni Halstead".
+She also guest-starred on many episodes of Cold Case as "Toni Halstead".
 She won the supporting television actress award at the 2008 Asian Excellence Awards for her character on The Wire.

 She had a supporting role in the Hollywood film Step Up 2: The Streets.
 In 2008-09, she was a guest star in the ABC series Brothers & Sisters, and in 2010 she appeared in an episode of CBS series The Good Wife.
 In 2011, she was a guest star on the show Bar Karma.
 She played Detective Samantha Baker in the first two seasons of the medical drama television series Body of Proof with Dana Delany and Jeri Ryan, which premiered on ABC on March 29, 2011.

-On May 30, 2014, it was announced that Sohn would be joining season 2 of The Originals, in a recurring role as the witch Lenore a.k.a.
+Sohn joined season 2 of The Originals in a recurring role as the witch Lenore a.k.a.
 Esther Mikaelson.

 Sohn made her directorial debut with the 2017 HBO documentary Baltimore Rising about the 2015 Baltimore protests and community organizing that arose in response to police violence.
 In 2021, Sohn directed The Slow Hustle, a documentary about the death of Baltimore Homicide Detective Sean Suiter, which was fictionally portrayed in the HBO miniseries We Own This City.

-It was announced in May 2022 that Sohn had signed on to ABC's police drama Will Trent as Amanda, the head of the Georgia Bureau of Investigation and Trent's (Ramón Rodríguez) boss.
+Sohn was cast as a series regular in ABC's police drama Will Trent.
+Sohn plays Amanda, the head of the Georgia Bureau of Investigation and Trent's (Ramón Rodríguez) boss.
 The pilot episode aired January 3, 2023.
-Episodes will air on ABC, Tuesdays, 10pm EST and available to watch on Hulu.